Estimate Time5 min

 How do you make money through investing?

-Your investments can make money in 1 of 2 ways.
-The first is through payments—such as interest or dividends.
-The second is through investment appreciation, aka, capital gains.
+Your investments can make money in one of two ways.
+The first is through investment income—such as interest or dividends.
+The second is through investment appreciation, or capital gains.
 When your investment appreciates, it increases in value.

 Give me a simple example